GridTools/gt4py/docs/gt4py/arrays.rst

 Valid dimension strings are ``"I"``, ``"J"``, ``"K"`` as well as decimal string representations of integer numbers to denote data dimensions.

-The utility ``gt4py.utils.get_dims(storage, annotation)`` that implements this lookup, gt4py developers are advised to use it.
+Developers are advised to use the utility ``gt4py.utils.get_dims(storage, annotation)``, which implements this lookup.

 Note: Support for xarray can be added manually by the user by means of the mechanism described `here <https://xarray.pydata.org/en/stable/internals/extending-xarray.html>`_.